-Ref Functions Conditions Head of Planning 5.115 To exercise all powers or duties conferred or imposed upon the Council, under any enactment as Local Planning Authority including those functions relating to town and country planning and development control as set out in Schedule 1 of the Local Authorities (Functions and Responsibilities) (England) Regulations 2000, excluding applications for: Planning Permission (including applications for outline or full planning permission; made under section 73 or section 73A of the Town and Country Planning Act 1990; permission in principle and/or technical detail consent; reserved matters approval etc) Listed Building Consents; Advertisement Consents; TPO final confirmations (excluding emergency TPOs); and Works to TPO trees that: See Table 6 (a) relate to the Council's own land; or (b) include proposals under which the Council may acquire an interest in or over all or any part of the land or buildings proposed to be developed; or (c) the applicant or agent is a Councillor (or their immediate family) or an Officer (or their immediate family); or (d) relate to land owned by a Councillor (or their immediate family) or an Officer (or their immediate family) or in which a Councillor (or their immediate family) or an Officer (or their immediate family) has a legal interest in the land registered at HM Land Registry; or (e) the Head of Planning reasonably considers that the views of Members are considered desirable or essential due to all of the circumstances of an application including the scale and nature of the development proposed; the degree of compliance with the Joint Local Plan or national planning policy; any technical issues raised; or the number of representations received etc; or (f) has been called in for consideration by the Development Management Committee by a Councillor in accordance with Appendix C .
+Ref Functions Conditions Head of Planning 5.115 To exercise all powers or duties conferred or imposed upon the Council, under any enactment as Local Planning Authority including those functions relating to town and country planning and development control as set out in Schedule 1 of the Local Authorities (Functions and Responsibilities) (England) Regulations 2000, excluding applications for: Planning Permission (including applications for outline or full planning permission; made under section 73 or section 73A of the Town and Country Planning Act 1990; permission in principle and/or technical detail consent; reserved matters approval etc. but excluding applications for non-material amendments) Listed Building Consents; Advertisement Consents; TPO final confirmations (excluding emergency TPOs); and Works to TPO trees that: See Table 6 (a) relate to the Council's own land; or (b) include proposals under which the Council may acquire an interest in or over all or any part of the land or buildings proposed to be developed; or (c) the applicant or agent is a Councillor (or their immediate family) or an Officer (or their immediate family); or (d) relate to land owned by a Councillor (or their immediate family) or an Officer (or their immediate family) or in which a Councillor (or their immediate family) or an Officer (or their immediate family) has a legal interest in the land registered at HM Land Registry; or (e) the Head of Planning reasonably considers that the views of Members are considered desirable or essential due to all of the circumstances of an application including the scale and nature of the development proposed; the degree of compliance with the Joint Local Plan or national planning policy; any technical issues raised; or the number of representations received etc; or (f) has been called in for consideration by the Development Management Committee by a Councillor in accordance with Appendix C .
+5.115A To determine requests or applications to amend planning obligations that the Assistant Director of Planning in consultation with the Chairman of the Development Management Committee considers to be minor/technical or otherwise non-controversial amendments.